maclean-lab/singlecell-parinf/README.md

 models.

 ### Executable scripts
-There are two types of Python scripts.
+All Python scripts for generating data and results presented in our manuscript in preparation are in the root folder.

 If a script has a `main()` function, it is to be executed in command line.
 See help using `python [script_name].py -h`.

-If a script has no `main()` function, it is usually divided into code cells by `# %%`.
+If a script has no `main()` function, it is divided into code cells by `# %%`.
 In Visual Studio Code or PyCharm (or any editor/IDE that supports this feature), each code cell can be executed separately.

 ### Data
 - `stan_models`: folder for Stan model specifications.
 Each subfolder contains